 Partnership with Families

 Partnership with families, including daily and weekly communication of student progress, is essential to student success.
 Twice yearly conferences and parent workshops provide regular opportunities for families to learn about the preschool curricula.
 Volunteering and social events are also part of the preschool experience and are great ways to get to know fellow TNCS families and the broader school community.

 The Montessori Method Fulfills Young Children’s Needs

-The Montessori preschool curriculum makes optimal use of the concept of “the absorbent mind,” in which young children are keenly receptive to their surroundings and social interactions.
+The Montessori preschool curriculum for primary students makes optimal use of the concept of “the absorbent mind,” in which young children are keenly receptive to their surroundings and social interactions.
 The Montessori preschool classroom provides hands-on, self-directed engagement with the specialized Montessori materials.
-Designed to invite manipulation and investigation, these ingenious materials entice children to explore them with all of their senses.
+Designed to invite manipulation and investigation, these ingenious materials entice children to explore them with all of their senses and encourage intrinsic motivation.